dheeruymv/docker-violations/README.md

 # Docker-violations

-This tool finds the violations in the docker file
+This tool finds the violations in the docker file.

+Currently it has support for the below commands.

+- LABEL
+- MKDIR
+- ENTRYPOINT

 How to install it?